pce1991/MosaicBook/Setup.md

 2) Compile that code to create an executable program the computer can run
 3) Check for errors in creating the executable, jumping back to step 1 if needed.
 4) Run the executable
+5) Close the executable (if you try to compile while the exe is open you'll get an error and it can't compile successfully)

 Well we don't know how to write C++ code yet, so let's skip that and jump to step 2.
 Luckily there is some code I have already written for you, and it shouldn't produce any errors.
 So to compile our program in the command prompt you'll type: